A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsubsection{Cyclic loading: texture evolution prediction}

-The capability of the inferred ODMN to predict texture evolution was evaluated at a deformation of $F_{11} = 1.2$.
-The resulting textures were visualized as pole figures in Fig.~\ref{fig:tensile_texture}, where the predicted results show close agreement with the DNS counterparts across all RVEs.

-To quantitatively assess the prediction accuracy, the normalized texture index of the DODF,$\hat{T}^d$, was employed to measure the deviation between the ODFs predicted by the ODMN and those obtained from DNS.
+The capability of the inferred ODMN to predict texture evolution is examined at a deformation of $F_{11}=1.2$.
+The resulting pole figures in Fig.~\ref{fig:tensile_texture} show close agreement between ODMN and DNS across all RVEs.
+To quantify this agreement, the normalized texture index of the DODF, $\hat{T}^d$, is used to measure the deviation between the ODFs predicted by ODMN and those obtained from DNS.
 The corresponding values are summarized in Table~\ref{tab:texture_index_complex}.
-The results confirm that the inferred ODMN accurately captures texture evolution, particularly in strongly textured RVEs, whereas the deviations become more pronounced in weakly textured ones due to their broader orientation distributions.
+The results confirm that the inferred ODMN captures the evolution of crystallographic texture without retraining, particularly for strongly textured RVEs.
+Larger deviations are observed in weakly textured cases, which may be related to the broader orientation distributions in such microstructures and the resulting difficulty of representing them with a compact set of orientations.